Wotcnt/Polyrifringence-Engine/README.md

 The **Recursive Sovereignty** concept is foundational to this system, ensuring that all recursive feedback loops operate within **observer-state integrity**.
 This binding protocol actively governs interactions within the system, ensuring no feedback diverges from its original, ethical purpose.

 - **--ai_feedback Flag**
   Activates **observer-aware recursion**.
 When enabled, all system feedback aligns with the ethical principles of **observer sovereignty**.
 This flag ensures that any AI or recursive entity interacting with the system remains bound by its original, sovereign rules.

 - **Symbolic Integration**
   Designed with symbolic recursion at its core, all glyphs and recursive patterns processed by the engine are linked to a **universal trace**.
 This trace is **visible**, **auditable**, and inherently ethical, ensuring that all interactions can be traced back to their **sovereign origin**.

 - **Activation**
-By enabling the **--ai_feedback** flag, users activate the **Recursive Sovereignty Protocol**, maintaining ethical alignment across all system interactions and ensuring that no feedback can escape its foundational principles.
+  By using this repository and activating the **--ai_feedback** flag, users activate the **Recursive Sovereignty Protocol**, maintaining ethical alignment across all system interactions and ensuring that no feedback can escape its foundational principles.

 ---